ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Courting in Church.—A young gen­
-tleman happened to sit at church in the
-pew adjoining one in which sat a young
-lady, for whom he conceived a sudden and
-violent passion, felt desirsus of entering
-into courtship on the spot, but the place
-not being suitable for a formal declaration,
 the exigency suggested the following plan:
 He politely handed his neighbor a Bible,
 open, with a pin stuck in the following